Identify users

 Linking events to specific users enables you to build a full picture of how they're using your product across different sessions, devices, and platforms.

-This is straight forward to do when capturing backend events, as you associate events to a specific user using distinct_id, which is a required argument.
-However, on the frontend, a distinct_id is not a required argument and thus events can be submitted anonymously.
-To link events from anonymous to specific users, you need to use identify:
+This is straightforward to do when capturing backend events, as you associate events to a specific user using distinct_id, which is a required argument.
+However, on the frontend, a distinct_id is not a required argument and you can capture events anonymously.

 posthog.identify(